-Please first check the library catalog for required reading textbooks and study aids that may be housed in the Reading Room, Circulation Desk Reserves, Course Reserves, or Casebook Reserves, or made available through Controlled Digital Lending or West Academic Study Aids Online.
+Please first check the library catalog for required reading textbooks and study aids that may be housed in print in the Reading Room, Circulation Desk Reserves, Course Reserves, or Casebook Reserves, or made available through Controlled Digital Lending or West Academic Study Aids Online.
 Titles found in the print Reserves or accessible digitally are not eligible as ILLs.

 Read the Law Library FAQ "Does the library have my casebook?
 Or other textbooks?" for more tips.
 For study aids, read the Law Library FAQ "Do I have access to electronic study aids?"

 If you are experiencing difficulties getting an ordered casebook in time for your assignments, e.g., back order or mail delivery delays, please inform the faculty as it may be more of a widespread problem.
 Please consider asking your faculty to donate a copy of the textbook to the Law Library and we will place it on reserve for a three hour loan.

 If you are assigned to read only certain pages out of a casebook, study aid, or textbook that is not accessible electronically or readily available in print in the Law Library, please ask your faculty to place a copy in Canvas or TWEN for your class.